-So what does the Insurance Act actually mean for UK businesses?
-What impact does it have on small business owners?
-What changes can we expect to see in August?
+What impact does it have on small business owners and what changes can we expect to see in August?

 There are three main areas for consideration: